alelodato/sapore-di-mare/README.md

 - [PEP8 Validator](https://pep8ci.herokuapp.com/) Used to check python code for errors

-- [CodeInstituteSQL] Used to store PostgreSQL database.
+- CodeInstituteSQL Used to store PostgreSQL database.

 - [Heroku](https://id.heroku.com/) Used to deploy the project

+- [Image Resizer](https://imageresizer.com/) Used for resize project images

+- [Adobe Stock](https://stock.adobe.com/uk/) Used to get all website pictures and background images

 # Programming Languages, Frameworks and Libraries Used